-During the early 1950s, Theo Brown, a police officer with the Western Australia Police, who had training and experience as a diver, was utilised for body recovery and other diving tasks.
+During the early 1950s, Theo Brown, a police officer with the Western Australia Police Force, who had training and experience as a diver, was utilised for body recovery and other diving tasks.
 He worked alone or with civilian volunteers at a dive site.

 Unless diving duties arose, officers attached to the Dive Squad would carry out normal police functions in their respective positions.
 Once a month, a dive training day was organised for the divers to practice search techniques, and to carry out clearance dives on bridges and jetties, searching for stolen items, firearms or similar items.

-Today, the Dive Squad is an established part of the Western Australia Water Police.
+Today, the Dive Squad is an established part of the WA Water Police.
 The squad consists of eight officers who have the role of conducting underwater operations.
 These include:

 - Searching for persons, missing or believed missing, in water or in the vicinity of water;

 - Search and recovery of evidence relating to the commission of offences;

 - Search and recovery of evidence relating to coronial incidents;

 - Recovery, examination and testing of equipment used in diving related deaths;

 - Providing subject matter assistance in the investigation of diving related deaths;

 - Preparation of reports to assist the Coroner in diving related deaths; and